launchdarkly/sdk-test-harness/docs/service_spec.md

 For tests that involve filtering, the test harness will set the `filter` property of the `streaming` or `polling` configuration object.
 The property will either be omitted if no filter is requested, or a non-empty string if requested.

+#### Capability `"evaluation-hooks"`

+This means that the SDK has support for hooks and has the ability to register evaluation hooks.

+For a test service to support hooks testing it must support a `test-hook`.
+The configuration will specify registering one or more `test-hooks`.

+A test hook must:
+  - Implement the SDK hook interface.
+  - Whenever an evaluation stage is called post information about that call to the `callbackUrl` of the hook.
+    - The payload is an object with the following properties:
+      * `evaluationSeriesContext` (object, optional): If an evaluation stage was executed, then this should be the associated context.
+        * `flagKey` (string, required): The key of the flag being evaluated.
+        * `context` (object, required): The evaluation context associated with the evaluation.
+        * `defaultValue` (any): The default value for the evaluation.
+        * `method` (string, required): The name of the evaluation emthod that was called.
+      * `evaluationSeriesData` (object, optional): The EvaluationSeriesData passed to the stage during execution.
+      * `evaluationDetail` (object, optional): The details of the evaluation if executing an `afterEvaluation` stage.
+        * `value` (any): The JSON value of the result.
+        * `variationIndex` (int or null): The variation index of the result.
+        * `reason` (object): The evaluation reason of the result.
+      * `stage` (string, optional): If executing a stage, for example `beforeEvaluation`, this should be the stage.
+  - Return data from the stages as specified via the `data` configuration.
+For instance the return value from the `beforeEvaluation` hook should be `data['beforeEvaluation']` merged with the input data for the stage.

 ### Stop test service: `DELETE /`

 The test harness sends this request at the end of a test run if you have specified `--stop-service-at-end` on the [command line](./running.md).
 The test service should simply quit.
 This is a convenience so CI scripts can simply start the test service in the background and assume it will be stopped for them.